Hiking How-To Guides

 Average Hiking Speed – How to Calculate & Why It’s Important

-Knowing your average hiking speed will help you plan, pack & hike better.
+Knowing the typical pace that you hike at will help you plan, pack & hike better.
 This guide will take you through how to calculate your speed as well as what this means for your hike.

 Hiking for Beginners: Start Hiking with Confidence